shane030716/mysql/Loop_and_Cursor.md

 DECLARE curs CURSOR FOR SELECT * FROM my_table;
 ```

-Note that if your select statement is a dynamic query.
-You might need to use a temporary table.

 #### Declare the continue handler for 'not found', and when not found set bDone to 1
 ```
 DECLARE CONTINUE HANDLER FOR NOT FOUND SET bDone = 1;
 ```

+  ##### Dynamic Statement for Cursor
+  Note that if your select statement for the cursor is a dynamic statement.
+You might need to use a temporary table and add the following